Cell9/Distributed-project-24/README.md

 - If the client doesn't receive an `OK` message or a `COORDINATOR` message after waiting, it times out and either sets itself as the coordinator, if it was still waiting for an `OK`, or starts a new election, if it was waiting for a `COORDINATOR` message.

 The application's TCP messaging uses a simple protocol, which attaches a length header to each sent message to indicate when the message ends.
 This is used for both the bully algorithm and the client-server game communication.
 The game server communication uses JSON.

+The JSON objects sent by the server may contain the following keys:

+- `sync_gamestate`, which contains the server's logical clock and asks for clients to relay any possible newer game states to the server.
+This would be the only value sent in the message when the server host changes.
+- `clock`, containing the server's current logical clock value.
+- `players`, containing the player positions.
+- `gatherables`, containing the goal object positions.
+- `scoreboard`, containing the player scores.

+On every server tick, the server will send the `clock`, and `players` values, but the `gatherables` and `scoreboard` values are only set when they are updated.
+The client communicates back to the server by sending movement directions with JSON, and may also relay the full game state back as an answer to `sync_gamestate`.

+State is shared between the client and server, as movement commands only point out the direction the player is moving towards.
+Synchronization and consistency are enabled via logical clocks, which are used for deciding what the newest game state is.
+There is no explicit need for a consensus as the server host handles all game logic, but when it crashes, the logical clock helps restore the correct game state.
+Node discovery is implemented via broadcasting in the local network, which is used to gather the list for appointing a leader.
+The game has fault tolerance in the form of choosing a new leader whenever the current server host crashes.
+There is no specific mechanism for improved scalability as only one node can act as the server at a time.